beastieboard/loader/README.md

 "Loader" is a data & resource loading event pipeline, built to complement React.

-It provides Loaders, which are like React functions for loading data:
+It provides Loaders, which are like React functions for loading data.

 * They are **async** functions instead of sync.
 * Like React functions, they perform automatic event subscription when called recursively, however:
-* They are indexed on a provided ID rather than the order of calls, and;
+* Subscriptions are indexed on a provided ID rather than the order of calls, and;
 * They are deduplicated globally based on this ID, so resources are only loaded once.
+* You can easily have hundreds or even thousands of loaders in your page.

 So, they are designed for loading complex resources in the most efficient way, and provide fine grained control while reducing boilerplate and bugs.

-In many cases, they are a more adaptable alternative to useState and friends.
+In many cases, they are a more adaptable alternative to useState and friends, allowing you to model your resource loading upstream of React.

 ## Basics